 Dissolution of Marriage

-In 1987 the Appraisal Foundation (TAF) was authorized by Congress to be the source of minimum appraisal standards (USPAP) and appraiser qualifications.
-Since then each state is required to implement these minimum standards and qualifications whenever an appraiser is licensed.
+In 1987, the Appraisal Foundation (TAF) was authorized by Congress to be the source of minimum appraisal standards (USPAP) and appraiser qualifications.
+Since then, each state is required to implement these minimum standards and qualifications whenever an appraiser is licensed.
 The Uniform Standards of Professional Appraisal Practice (USPAP) is recognized and embraced by Congress, regulators, government agencies, the IRS, the courts and the insurance and banking industry.
 USPAP establishes the minimum standards for all appraisers.
 Compliance with USPAP is necessary to establish a basis for trust between the appraiser and the client.
-Clients have a reason to invest their trust in the appraiser when the appraiser complies with USPAP while following the appraisal process.
+Clients will have a reason to invest their trust in the appraiser when the appraiser complies with USPAP while following the appraisal process.

 Check credentials carefully before hiring an appraiser.
 Accredited membership in a recognized professional personal property appraisal society will establish that an appraiser has met the professional association's minimum experience, training and educational requirements.
 Professional societies and associations require their members to comply with USPAP and abide by their ethical and report writing standards.
-Appraisers without such membership are less likely to understand the appraisal problem and solution and are often ill equipped to provide credible opinions, analyses and conclusions.
-Novotny has been an accredited member of ANA since 1993 and ISA since 1996.
+Appraisers without such membership are less likely to understand the appraisal problem and solution and are often ill-equipped to provide credible opinions, analyses, and conclusions.
+Novotny has been an accredited member of the International Society of Appraisers (ISA) since 1996.

 Ask any appraiser you interview whether or not they have successfully completed the 15-Hour USPAP course, passed the required test, and always provide a signed USPAP certification when providing a valuation conclusion.
 Ask about their membership in professional appraisal societies or associations.
 If the answer is no - proceed cautiously!